 We believe strength is ‘King”

-Having a strength plan is vital for injury prevention, boosting performance and building a confident player.
-In our opinion, performing a strength program for a young tennis athlete should be the first step in preparing them for future development.
+Having a strength plan is vital for injury prevention, boosting performance, and building a confident player.
+In our opinion, performing a tennis strength program for a young tennis athlete should be the first step in preparing them for future development.
 No matter how good your player is now, without a good strength foundation they will not reach their true potential.
 We are very passionate about Junior Strength Training and one thing I can promise you, if you don’t do it correctly from the start, you are going to have problems down the track!
 (Injuries and physical frustration stop most young athletes from playing).
-It is important to get educated on this topic as there are things you can do wrong e.g. training young player like adults, getting them lifting weights to early, not teaching them the right technique.
+It is important to get educated on this topic as there are things you can do wrong e.g. training young players like adults, getting them lifting weights too early, not teaching them the right technique.

 Stick with us, we will show you what to do.

 This video is a demonstration only; it is not a program.
 Before completing a program, a player must learn how to do the “fundamental movements”